AndieCoach/Alemaos-Spa/README.md

-**IMPORTANT: AVOID ANY HASSLE BY READING THE FULL DOCUMENTATION, IT TAKES YOU LESS THAN 3 MINUTES TO DO IT.
+**IMPORTANT: AVOID ANY HASSLE, READ FULL DOCUMENTATION.
 THANK YOU!**

 ## Description
 This repository contains **COSMO LANDING PAGE Documentation,** a creative and modern webpage which at this time announces the upcoming launch of**Alemãos Signature Spa website and online store.**